SamuelCasellas/ArcGIS-Mapping/README.md

 # Overview

-(Talk about what I am trying to accomplish as a software engineer to further Ir learning.)
+(Talk about what I am trying to accomplish as a software engineer to further my learning.)

 (Provide a description the web app that I wrote.
 Describe how to start a test server on my computer and what website to open up to see the first page of the app.)